 CPT is an academic experience and is not intended to be used for regular on-going off-campus work.
 Students should be mindful to keep all records of CPT and the academic work related to CPT, and how that employment is integral to the degree program.
 Students will need to retain copies of all previous CPT I-20s when applying later for OPT.

 Accrual of part-time CPT should not negatively affect eligibility for OPT.
 While there are no limitations on part-time CPT, high CPT usage can cause DHS to subject records to increase scrutiny when the student applies for OPT, visa applications, or other DHS benefits like H-1B petitions.
-UC Berkeley has noted a significant increase in Requests for Evidence for STEM OPT applications and H-1Bs for students with high rates of CPT usage.
+Other campuses such as UC Berkeley have noted a significant increase in Requests for Evidence for STEM OPT applications and H-1Bs for students with high rates of CPT usage.

 “Practical training” can include: